nus-cs2103-AY2324S1/ip/docs/README.md

 - while it sets `--parameter1` to `first value`,
 - and sets `--parameter 2` set to `second value`.

-#### Format Notes
+#### Detailed Command Formatting Notes

 - The first word is always the **command name**.
 - The second word till the last non-"`--`"-prefixed word is the **command input text**.
-- **Parameters** can be rearranged with no issue as they are only identified by name.
-They must be marked with the prefix `--`.
+- **Parameters** are identified by name and with a `--` prefix.
+Order of different command parameters are not important, so `--from A --to B` and `--to B --from A` mean the same thing.
 - Any text without the `--` prefix is not considered to be a parameter and is considered part of a contiguous text chunk, so no need to surround text with quotes like in standard shell commands.
 - If duplicate parameters are present, the last value is considered.
+- There are no methods (yet) to escape the `--` prefix.
+Hence, your content should not contain a word with said prefix.

+#### Miscellaneous
-- When a command format description contains stuff in `<>`, it refers to an inline explanatory description that should be replaced with actual command info.
+- In help sheets, when a command format description contains stuff in `<>`, it refers to an inline explanatory description that should be replaced with actual command info.

 ### Viewing Help: `help`, `tutorial`